GBR GUIDE TO A MAJOR EVENT

 • Subsistence: Food etc

 • Transfer fees – from airport to the hotel and from hotel to the venue.
-Sometimes these are included in the hotel costs.
+Sometimes these are included in the hotel costs where the organisers create package deals.

 • Team entry fees